SWENGG4Y2024/SWENGG4Y2024Team04/Assignment/SRS_ECOCYCLE.md

 -   User data should be encrypted both in transit and at rest to protect sensitive information from unauthorized access or interception.
 -   Secure Socket Layer (SSL) encryption should be implemented for data transmission over the internet.
+-   Added points on regular security audits, logging for auditing purposes, and data backup mechanisms.

 #### Access Control